jt-rose/rxp/README.md

 escaped.text; // "(?:escape \\. and \\?)"
 ```

-The `init` function can also accept other RGX units.
+The `init` function can also accept other RXP units.
 The full constructor object should be provided and not just the `.text` property to avoid escaping special characters a second time:

 ```javascript
 const newSample = init("combine with ", escaped);